 How can we add some more variation to suburban (and even urban) streets?
 One solution is to allow homebuyers to customize certain aspects of their homes as they’re being built.
 Certain developers like American Classic Homes let the buyer change aspects of their homes, which, altogether, can give a neighborhood a spice of difference to break of the monotony.

-Another solution is to empower homeowners to continually update and renovate their homes through open source designs.
+Another solution is to empower homeowners to continually update their homes with property improvements such as home additions, swimming pools, decks with retractable awnings, gardens and other things.
+An additional solution is to have them renovate their homes through open source designs.
 That’s the mission of WikiHouse, the first attempt to democratize the home construction process.
 All you need to create a home are pallets of wood, a CNC machine (a 3D carving device), and a team of 3 people.
 With these tools, you can create a home from what is, essentially, a big IKEA kit.
 After the first frame is completed, you can extend your home with more open-source designs.
 In a neighborhood of these homes, each residence would be unique, simply because each home would develop differently.
 (To learn more, see Alastair Parvin’s TED Talk on open-source homes.)

 Ultimately, urban aesthetics are important, but we must fight the tendency toward elitism.
 Some honestly do prefer the uniformity of the traditional suburban subdivisions, but there should be at least some choice in customizing homes according to the needs of the occupants.